• free range, heritage breed lamb saddle ready for the oven

 Product description

-The Rolls Royce of roasts, our rolled saddle of lamb is a show-stopping joint that makes a fitting centrepiece for even the most special occasions.
-The saddle is located on the small of the back and is said to be the most tender of all lamb cuts.
+The Rolls-Royce of roasts, our rolled saddle of lamb is a show-stopping joint and a fitting centrepiece for the most significant occasions.
+Prepared from the small of the back, the saddle is widely considered the most tender and prized of all lamb cuts.

 Chef Valentine Warner Inspires

-Accompanying potatoes??
+Accompanying potatoes?
 Why not try lamb saddle with pommes boulangère instead of the more obvious gratin dauphinoise.
-Or even the comforting Swedish casserole dish Janssons’s Temptation, which is made of potatoes, onions, pickled sprats, bread crumbs and cream.
+Or even the comforting Swedish casserole dish Jansson’s Temptation, which is made of potatoes, onions, pickled sprats, breadcrumbs, and cream.
 Make sure to use the correct sweet sprats and their juice over the readily available but incorrect tinned anchovies.
-ABBA is a good brand (yes ‘brand’ not ‘band’) and can be ordered online."
+ABBA is a good brand (yes, 'brand' not 'band') and can be ordered online."

 Ingredients